NilFoundation/crypto3/docs/implementation.md

 the hashed messaged should be finalized.
 Construction also calls the compressor inside itself while processing a message block.

-For example, [`sha2` hash](@ref hash::sha2) has Merkle-Damgaard construction with default Merkle-Damgaard padding and Davies-Meyer compressor.
+For example, [`sha2` hashes](@ref hashes::sha2) has Merkle-Damgard construction with default Merkle-Damgard padding and Davies-Meyer compressor.
 It means each message block is being processed by Davies-Meyer compressor.
-The last message block is being padded before processing using Merkle-Damgaard padding.
+The last message block is being padded before processing using Merkle-Damgard padding.
 After processing last block message is being finalizing by appending length of the input message to the end of result.

 ## Accumulators {#hashes_accumulators}